-Not a very glamorous topic but an important one, as 3 out of 4 pregnant women experience either constipation or some digestive disturbance.
+Constipation during pregnancy; not a very glamorous topic but an important one.
+Three out of four pregnant women experience either constipation or digestive disturbance when expecting a baby.
 Common signs of constipation are infrequent bowel motions, hard dry stools, abdominal fullness and pain.
 It is important to have at least one effective bowel motion per 24 hours to help rid the body of toxins, encourage the growth of good bacteria and help keep the intestinal lining free from inflammation and irritation.

 The dominance of the hormone progesterone in pregnancy helps keep everything relaxed, including your bowel, which can then become ‘lazy’.
 In the later stages of pregnancy the growing baby can press onto the bowel and intestines making the problem worse.
 If good digestive health can start early in the pregnancy then everything painful, infrequent, hard or lazy can be avoided.

 Fibre is essential for a healthy digestion and is only found in plant foods.
 As a fertility and pregnancy, naturopath, I see the effects of fibre on my patients every day.
 Soluble fibre carries water and forms a gel, which helps to soften the stool.
 This allows it to pass easily, thus preventing haemorrhoids.
 Examples of this type of fibre include fruit and vegetables, oats, linseed, peas, beans and lentils.

 Insoluble fibre or ‘roughage’ passes through the digestive tract, and is fermented by good bacteria to produce short chain fatty acids, these help keep the gut wall healthy and prevent leaky gut.
 Foods such as wholegrains, fruit and vegetable skin, nuts and dried beans contain insoluble fibre, and work to bulk up the stool and increase the frequency of a bowel motion.

 A combination of both fibres is essential for good bowel health during pregnancy.